coreinfrastructure/best-practices-badge/doc/security.md

 all of the ones from Saltzer and Schroeder:

-- Economy of mechanism (keep the design as simple and small as practical, e.g., by adopting sweeping simplifications):
+- Economy of mechanism (keep the design as simple and small as practical, e.g., by adopting sweeping simplifications).
-  The custom code has been kept as small as possible, in particular, we've tried to keep it DRY (don't repeat yourself).
+  We discuss this in more detail in the earlier section "simple design".
 - Fail-safe defaults (access decisions should deny by default):
   Access decisions are deny by default.
 - Complete mediation (every access that might be limited must be